Prof. Silvia Gross

 Scopus ID: 7202651101

-Silvia Gross is currently Full Professor of Inorganic Chemistry (SSD CHIM/03) at the University of Padova.
+Silvia Gross is currently Full Professor of Inorganic Chemistry (SSD CHIM/03) at the University of Padova and has a second affiliation as a DFG Mercator Fellow at the Karlsruher Institut für Technologie within the DFG-funded SFB "Track-Act" project (2021-2024).

-Since 2021 she is also a TUM Visiting Professor at the Technische Universität München and, for the period 2021-2024, she is a DFG Mercator Fellow at the Karlsruher Institut für Technologie within the DFG-funded SFB "Track-Act" project.
-In 2016-2020 she has been a DFG Mercator Fellow at the Justus-Liebig Universität Gießen, where she is regularly visiting professor since 2013.
+In 2021 she has been a TUM Visiting Professor at the Technische Universität München.
+In 2016-2020 she has been a DFG Mercator Fellow at the Justus-Liebig Universität Gießen, where she is regularly visiting professor every year since 2013.

 - synthesis and characterisation of organically modified transition metal oxoclusters and oxothioclusters and complexes (M=Zr, Hf, Ta, Ti-Hf, Hf-Ti-Zr, Ba-Ti, Cu, Zn) and of functional inorganic-organic hybrid materials prepared by covalent embedding of the mentioned functionalised oxoclusters into polymers by co-polymerisation reactions with suitable monomers;

-- green synthesis of crystalline metal oxide, sulphide and halogenide colloids by wet chemistry and colloidal routes, mainly miniemulsions and solvo/hydrothermal synthesis at low or room temperature
+- green synthesis of crystalline metal oxide, sulphide and halogenide colloids by wet chemistry and colloidal routes, mainly miniemulsions, solvo/hydrothermal and microfluidic synthesis at low or room temperature

 - investigation of crystallization mechanisms of inorganic materials under not standard conditions (e.g., confined space)

 She is Italian delegate in ESUO and member of the board (Giunta) of the Italian Synchrotron Light Society (SILS) for the terms 2014-2020.
-46 invited lectures have been given at universities and research centres, as well as 22 invited talks at international conferences and symposia.
+55 invited lectures have been given at universities and research centres, as well as about 35 invited talks at international conferences and symposia.

 Born in Padova in 1971, Silvia Gross studied Chemistry at the University of Padova, where she got her master degree (1996; mark: 110/110 cum laude).
 In 2000 she was awarded the Ph.D. in Chemical Sciences at the University of Padova.
 In 2001 she got a Lise Meitner Postdoctoral Fellowship from the Austrian Science Foundation (FWF) and spent 18 months at the Institut für Materialchemie at the Technische Universität Wien (AK Prof. Ulrich Schubert).